lab1092/blender-manual_ja/manual/modeling/meshes/selecting/advanced.rst

    Face loop selection.

-This face loop was selected by clicking with :kbd:`alt-rmb` on an edge, in :guilabel:`face` select mode.
+This face loop was selected by clicking with :kbd:`Alt-RMB` on an edge, in *face* select mode.
 The loop extends perpendicular from the edge that was selected.

 .. figure:: /images/Manual-Part-II-EdgeFace-LoopingEdge-Algors-Vertex-Select.jpg

-   :kbd:`alt` versus :kbd:`ctrl-alt` in vertex select mode.
+   :kbd:`Alt` versus :kbd:`Ctrl-Alt` in vertex select mode.

-A face loop can also be selected in :guilabel:`Vertex` select mode.
+A face loop can also be selected in *Vertex* select mode.
-Technically :kbd:`ctrl-alt-rmb` will select an :guilabel:`Edge Ring`, however in :guilabel:`Vertex` select mode, selecting an :guilabel:`Edge Ring` implicitly selects a :guilabel:`Face Loop` since selecting opposite edges of a face implicitly selects the entire face.
+Technically :kbd:`Ctrl-Alt-RMB` will select an *Edge Ring*, however in *Vertex* select mode, selecting an *Edge Ring* implicitly selects a *Face Loop* since selecting opposite edges of a face implicitly selects the entire face.